MugenMvvmToolkit/MugenMvvmToolkit/nuspec/WinFormsContent/Readme_40.txt

 The steps to get this WinForms project working are:

-1. Install the preferred IoC container from nuget (MugenMvvmToolkit - Autofac, MugenMvvmToolkit - Ninject, MugenMvvmToolkit - MugenInjection).
+1. Install the preferred IoC container from nuget (MugenMvvmToolkit - Autofac, MugenMvvmToolkit - Ninject, MugenMvvmToolkit - MugenInjection)
 2. Open Program.cs and replace the code to create IoC container: new Bootstrapper<MainViewModel>(new IIocContainer())
-3. In Solution Explorer select files MainView.cs and MainView.Designer.cs then click right mouse button and select 'Group Items' item.
-4. Remove any old forms
+3. Remove any old forms